Acute Eosinophilic Pneumonia

 Pleural fluid examination shows marked eosinophilia and high pH.

-Pulmonary function tests (PFTs) are not diagnostic but often show a restrictive process with reduced diffusing capacity for carbon monoxide (DLCO).
+Pulmonary function testing is not diagnostic but often shows a restrictive process with reduced diffusing capacity of the lung for carbon monoxide (DLCO).

-Bronchoscopy should be done for lavage and, occasionally, biopsy.
-Bronchoalveolar lavage fluid often shows a high number and percentage (> 25%) of eosinophils.
-The most common histopathologic features on biopsy include eosinophilic infiltration with acute and organizing diffuse alveolar damage, but few patients have undergone lung biopsy.
+Bronchoscopy should be performed for lavage if patients are clinically stable enough to tolerate the procedure.
+Bronchoalveolar lavage (BAL) fluid often shows a high number and percentage (> 25%) of eosinophils.
+Biopsy is rarely needed and typically reserved for patients who do not respond adequately to systemic glucocorticoids or in whom an infectious etiology cannot be excluded by BAL.
+The most common histopathologic features on biopsy include eosinophilic infiltration with acute and organizing diffuse alveolar damage.

 Treatment of Acute Eosinophilic Pneumonia

-The prognosis of acute eosinophilic pneumonia is usually good; response to corticosteroids and complete recovery are common.
+The prognosis of acute eosinophilic pneumonia is usually good if treatment is initiated immediately; response to glucocorticoids within 1 to 2 days and complete recovery within 4 to 8 weeks are common.
+Radiographic improvement lags behind clinical response.
 Pleural effusions resolve more slowly than parenchymal opacities.

 quizzes_lightbulb_red